What causes excessive stomach acid and how to get rid of it

 Green juice

 Green juices can alkalize the body and reduce inflammation.
 They also stimulate gastric juices, which can help with digestion.
 Green juices are most effective when consumed about 30 minutes before mealtime.
-It is not advisable to drink it after a meal because it can disrupt the digestive process that has already started.
+Drinking it after a meal is not advisable because it can disrupt the already started digestive process.

 Green breakfast smoothie